The three biggest opportunities for banks right now

 Customer expectations in light of the pandemic have shifted.
 Both consumers and SMEs want the best financial products, regardless of who provides them.
 81% of consumers claim they would be motivated to switch to a new-age financial provider that offered more flexible solutions and easy access and a report by Accenture found that fintech adoption among SMEs could surge as high as 64%.

 Increasingly, challenger banks and fintechs are building a myriad of digital tools and integrations to add additional value to their core offering and win on customer satisfaction.
 If incumbent banks can compete on user experience and how well they can tailor products to their clients, then businesses will continue to favour recognisable brands for their reliability and the low cost of borrowing.
 Afterall, a recent survey found that UK respondents in particular remained wary of neobanks.

-Incumbent banks need to rival new-age fintech competitors on digitization, interoperability between systems, and hyper-personalization.
-This article outlines some of the ways they can leverage data, connectivity, and technology to capitalize on these key opportunities and ensure long term customer retention.
+Incumbent banks need to rival new-age fintech competitors on digitisation, interoperability between systems, and hyper-personalisation.
+This article outlines some of the ways they can leverage data, connectivity, and technology to capitalise on these key opportunities and ensure long term customer retention.

 The willingness of SMEs to embrace digital data sharing presents an opportunity for incumbent banks to automate other outdated processes, such as manual document collection for underwriting and ongoing covenant monitoring, reducing costs and making faster and smarter lending decisions as a result.

 For example, Codat clients have replaced the time-consuming collection, re-keying, and spreading of financial statements with the automated processing of data from the financial systems used by businesses everyday, such as Xero or Sage, directly into the bank’s spreading tool.
 This ultimately saves time, lowers costs, and eliminates human errors, while improving the borrower experience at the same time.